ImAKappa/pftp/docs/1-Getting-Started/02_programming.md

 There is another kind of software called a **library**.
 A library is a bundle of code that is meant to be used in other people's code.
-Libraries tend to be pretty hard to write because you have to think about how the code will be used on many different operating systems, and write lot's of tests, publish documentation on how to use the library, and maintain it when people find bugs or are looking for more features.
+Libraries tend to be pretty hard to write because you have to think about how the code will be used on many different operating systems, and write lots of tests, publish documentation on how to use the library, and maintain it when people find bugs or are looking for more features.
 Python developers typically use the word "**packages**" instead of library.
 [PyPI](https://pypi.org/) is where you can find Python packages.